 In today's digital age, restaurant marketing has expanded, taking strategies online across several channels.
 Showcasing mouth-watering pictures of your dishes on Instagram, sharing behind-the-scenes content on TikTok and directly engaging customers with Stories all contribute to keeping viewers positively engaged.

 Another powerful tool is e-mail marketing.
 Sending targeted newsletters allows you to attract and retain customers by getting in touch with them and designing tailored storytelling.
-This is only the beginning to create a continuous dialogue that goes beyond simple promotions or invitations.
+This is only the beginning of creating a continuous dialogue that goes beyond simple promotions or invitations.

 Search Engine Optimization (SEO) is an asset that can optimise your restaurant visibility to boost your business and drive organic traffic to your website.
 Additionally, customers are now more regularly utilising online booking platforms — such as TheFork — meaning that having a good internet presence allows restaurants to gather valuable data insight while also boosting bookings and creating a loyal customer base.